 The Paleo diet and lifestyle is set up quite well when it comes to producing and maintaining a healthy level of testosterone.

-As discussed before, occasional sprinting and heavy lifting was part of Paleo life.
-It turns out that both sprinting and lifting heavy weights increase testosterone (32).
+Occasional sprinting and heavy lifting are part of a Paleo lifestyle and help increase testosterone (32).

-Remember that you want to avoid constantly elevated cortisol, which means you need to not only relax, but make sure you don’t overtrain as well.
+Remember that you want to avoid constantly elevating cortisol levels.
+This means you need to relax, but make sure you don’t overtrain as well.

 In addition, our Paleo ancestors spent a decent amount of time in the sun.
-It turns out that sufficient vitamin D (from the sun) is needed to maximize testosterone (33).
+It turns out that sufficient vitamin D (from the sun) maximizes testosterone (33).

 Finally, let’s look at nutrition.
 It’s very difficult to design a realistic Paleo diet that is low-fat, which is good for testosterone production.
 Both saturated fat and monounsaturated fat are both necessary for healthy testosterone production.
 To a degree, the more of each fat you consume, the higher your resting testosterone levels (34).